 This post may contain affiliate links.
 Please read our disclosure policy.

-a philly cheesesteak on a white plate next to a bowl of french fries and a red bowl filled with ketchup
+a philly cheesesteak on a white plate next to a bowl of french fries and a red bowl filled with ketchup.

 Ingredients

-philly cheesesteak ingredients on a kitchen counter
+philly cheesesteak ingredients on a kitchen counter.

-How To Slice Steak
+Best Beef And How To Slice It

 How To Make A Philly Cheesesteak